danielkkelly/iac/README.md

 * terriform (download from https://www.terraform.io/downloads.html and unzip in your path)
 * ansible
 * paramiko
-* passlib (allows creating password hashes for users)
+* passlib (allows creating password hashes for users, not strictly required)

 Terraform is a single binary - put that somewhere like ~/bin or /usr/local/bin.
 Ansible and paramiko instructions can be found in the installation guide (https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).